Pregnant Olympic Runner Alysia Montaño Is a Real Wonder Woman

 Much like Wonder Woman’s Gal Gadot, Olympic runner Alysia Montaño isn’t the type of person to let a little thing like pregnancy stop her from doing her thing.

-Montaño, who is five months pregnant, ran in the Track And Field Nationals this week, where she wore a Wonder Woman half shirt exposing her midriff.
+Montaño, who is five-months pregnant, ran in the Track and Field Nationals this week, where she wore a Wonder Woman half-shirt exposing her midriff.
 In the Team USA newsletter, she said she was “super stoked” after seeing the movie.
-“I wanted Wonder Woman to represent me… When I found out [star Gal Gadot] filmed half the movie five months pregnant, I said, ‘I for sure am signing up for USA nationals,’” she said.
+“I wanted Wonder Woman to represent me … When I found out [star Gal Gadot] filmed half the movie five months pregnant, I said, ‘I for sure am signing up for USA nationals,’” she said.
 “I don’t define myself as a runner,” Montano told Team USA.
 “I really define myself as a fighter for good.
 And I see that playing true in running.”

-This isn’t the first time Montaño has competed while pregnant; she ran the same event in 2014 while eight months pregnant with her daughter Linnea, who greeted her at the finish line.
+This isn’t the first time Montaño has competed while pregnant; she ran the same event in 2014 while eight-months pregnant with her daughter Linnea, who greeted her at the finish line.